 We couldn’t do this without you!

 Our Patrons make all this and more possible with their support and generosity.
 We cannot possibly thank you enough.
-A special thank you to the following patrons whose monthly contributions to the TLP Patreon allow us to keep doing our work: DC, Minna Reilly and Rhi of The Magpies Podcast, Corrine Beck of the Magic Folk Podcast, the entire Roll Like a Girl Podcast, Jonny Ehrich, Laura “Laura47” Boylan, Casey Dilg, Anthony Fleury, Andy Nees, Jams by Jeanette, Julia Din, Aaron Spiegel-Emms, Will L., Ryan B., and HDisco.
+A special thank you to the following patrons whose monthly contributions to the TLP Patreon allow us to keep doing our work: DC, Minna Reilly and Rhi of The Magpies Podcast, Corrine Beck of the Magic Folk Podcast, the entire Roll Like a Girl Podcast, Jonny Ehrich, Laura “Laura47” Boylan, Casey Dilg, Anthony Fleury, Andy Nees, Jams by Jeanette, Julia Din, Aaron Spiegel-Emms, HDisco, Will L., and Ryan B. alongside other anonymous patrons.

 Mx.
 Michon Neal of The Metanoiac Portal, who was our sensitivity reader for 2017 and whose edits have been instrumental in making this a living document that can supply a foundation of intersectional awareness and understanding around gender.
 If you have a document, project, or blog that even remotely deals with or needs an intersectional awareness of systemic privilege and oppression (aka everyone who has a document, project, or blog), should hire hir for this work.
 The insight that ze brought to the entire process of redrafting was so beneficial.